In case of emergency, please call triple zero (000)

 Parent Line provides information about what to look for in parenting classes, Relationships Australia have resources including online and face to face parenting workshops and courses across NSW.

-Parents can call Parent Line at 1300 1300 52 from 9 am to 9 pm on weekdays and 4 pm to 9 pm on weekends for information about pregnancy, child development, and managing behavior.
+Parents can call Parent Line at 1300 1300 52 from 9 am to 9 pm on weekdays and 4 pm to 9 pm on weekends for information about pregnancy, child development, and managing behaviour.

 Raising Children’s Parents Like Me, Youth Links, Brave Foundation, Pregnancy Birth and Baby, and Young Pregnant and Parenting Network provide various resources and support for young parents.